BrickMMO/tasks/.history/project-presentation_20251118104448.markdown

 For this assignment you will choose you will present your completed project to the class.
 Useless Web projects will present as individuals and BrickMMO projects will present with their groups.

 Include a short slide deck with four to five slides.
-Include contributors, technical barriers, interesting challenges, mockups screenshots, and a demo of your final working project.
+Include contributors, technical barriers, interesting challenges, mockups screenshots, and a demo of your final working projcet.

 ## Steps